Multi-Modal Scene Graph with Kolmogorov-Arnold Experts for Audio-Visual Question Answering: Method

 \subsection{Gaussian KAN-based Experts}

-Inspired by the success of LLM~\cite{lepikhin2020gshard,du2022glam}, we adopt the Mixture of Experts (MoE)~\cite{shazeer2017outrageously} framework in our model, by leveraging a Gaussian distribution to model temporal patterns.
+Inspired by LLMs~\cite{lepikhin2020gshard,du2022glam}, we adopt the Mixture of Experts (MoE)~\cite{shazeer2017outrageously} framework in our model, by leveraging a Gaussian distribution to model temporal patterns.
 To enhance the expressive power of temporal integration, we are first to leverage the Kolmogorov-Arnold Network (KAN) as the expert network in our model.

 \textbf{Gaussian Generator.} In order to distribute the Gaussian centers of multiple expert models across the temporal dimension, we adopt the cross-attention to align the question features ${q_s}$ with the fused multimodal features ${v_q}$ in Section~\ref{Sec: Fusion layer}.
 The resulting features $v'_{q}$ are then projected through a fully connected layer (\text{FC}) to map the input dimension $D$ to a 2-dimensional output, yielding the mean ($\mu$) and standard deviation ($\sigma$) of the Gaussian distribution, formalized as follows: